jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W5.md

   - **Above the action**, angled **downward**
   - Centered to capture **general sound**
 - Use the **built-in microphones**
+- Keep **recording levels at low-medium or medium range** to capture general sound.
   > This recorder acts as your **room / ambient mic**, capturing how sounds blend together.

 ---